Rebuilding Trust After Infidelity: How Emotionally Focused Therapy Helps Couples Heal

 Supporting Adults, Teens, Children, and Couples Through Life’s Challenges

-Hello, I’m Gina Bemis, CSWI, a therapist in Reno.
-I am a Clinical Social Work Intern at Individual & Relationship Counseling Associates in Reno.
+Hello, I’m Gina Bemis, LCSW, a therapist in Reno.
+I am a Licensed Clinical Social Worker at Individual & Relationship Counseling Associates in Reno.
 I take a collaborative approach with my clients.
 This means I work hard to understand their personal experiences, and help them work through challenges to achieve the progress that matters most to them.

 Personalized, Evidence-Based Care